-It won't for a first time visitor to your Easter service either.
+It won't for a first-time visitor to your Easter service either.

 Don't take a lack of immediate response at Easter as an insult, but as an opening to a discussion about and further exploration of Jesus and the Christian faith.
 These bulletin inserts can help you do that.
-Below are a selection of designs and following that some ideas for what to put on the back to encourage people to continue in their exploration of Jesus.
+Below are a choice of designs and following that some ideas for what to put on the back to encourage people to continue in their exploration of Jesus.
 Below them is a ZIP file of ready-to-print PDFs and editable MS Publisher Files.

 To download the ZIP file of the bulletin inserts/flyers above click the following link: Still have questions